JupiterOne/graph-azure/docs/development.md

 ### Azure Setup for Terraform

-Once you have an Azure account and Subscription, you'll need credentials for the Terraform provider to use that allow for creating and destroying resources.
+Once you have an Azure account and Subscription, you'll need credentials for the Terraform provider to use that for creating and destroying resources.
 In Azure API parlance, Terraform is considered a script that needs to authenticate with the Resource Manager API.
 Scripts run using Service Principal credentials instead of User Principal credentials.
 [Create a Service Principal][1] using the Azure CLI.